samgro/medotcom/README.md

 </code>

 # License
-Paperclip is Copyright © 2011 Sam Grossberg.
+medotcom is Copyright © 2011 Sam Grossberg.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.